OceanOutcomes/ocean-outcomes/where-we-work/latin-america-fisheries-seafood/index.md

 landing-image: https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/rollover+images/latin-america-hover.jpg
 hero-image: https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/hero+photos/latin-america-fisheries-seafood-hero.jpg
 weight: 3
-teaser-text: Despite possessing some of the most productive marine ecosystems on earth, which support millions of fishers, disproportionately few sustainable seafood certifications and fishery improvement initiatives have focused on understanding the challenges and needs of Latin American small scale fisheries.
+teaser-text: Despite possessing some of the most productive marine ecosystems on earth, which support millions of fishers, disproportionately few sustainable seafood certifications and fishery improvement initiatives have focused on understanding the challenges and needs of Latin American small-scale fisheries.
 We are working to change this.
-subtitle: Small scale fisheries underpin the livelihoods, food security and social fabric of coastal communities across Latin America.
+subtitle: Small-scale fisheries underpin the livelihoods, food security and social fabric of coastal communities across Latin America.
 Dedicated, culturally- and context-relevant approaches which focus on the livelihoods and well-being of seafood harvesters are the starting point for fishery improvement and sustainable seafood in Latin America.
 ---

-##Across Latin America the small scale fisheries sector directly employs millions of people and supports millions more who on these fisheries for food and livelihoods.
+##Across Latin America the small-scale fisheries sector directly employs millions of people and supports millions more who rely on these fisheries for food and livelihoods.

 Countries such as Chile, Peru and Ecuador border the Humboldt Current System, which is home to roughly 20% of the total worldwide production of wild-capture of marine fish, including sardines, anchovies, hake, squid and tuna.
 Fish consumption in Latin America is growing at a staggering rate, expected to increase by 33% by 2030.
-Despite their importance to local economies and food security, disproportionately few sustainable seafood certifications and fishery improvement initiatives have focused on understanding the challenges and needs of Latin American small scale fisheries.
+Despite their importance to local economies and food security, disproportionately few sustainable seafood certifications and fishery improvement initiatives have focused on understanding the challenges and needs of Latin American small-scale fisheries.

 The majority of sustainable seafood efforts in the region to date have largely focused on policy- and market-based approaches, which have had success outside of Latin America.
-However, these approaches focus exclusively on fisheries’ environmental performance and rely on demand from northern markets, making them of limited use for the Latin American small scale fishery context.
+However, these approaches focus exclusively on fisheries’ environmental performance and rely on demand from northern markets, making them of limited use for the Latin American small-scale fishery context.

 <img align="right" src="https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/embedded+photos/triple-bottom-line-seafood/Vicious+cycle+circular+process.png" width="250" height="250">

 Throughout Latin America, marginalization, poor management and lack of investment leads many fishers to sell poorly handled, low quality fish for low prices to limited markets, which drives the need to catch ever more fish in riskier and environmentally harmful ways to make ends meet.
 This drives a vicious cycle of overfishing and jeopardizes the ocean life on which we all depend.

-##We are building on a tried and tested business driven approach to seafood production in Latin America to ensure social, financial and environmental sustainability for small scale fisheries.
+##We are building on a tried and tested business driven approach to seafood production in Latin America to ensure social, financial and environmental sustainability for small-scale fisheries.

 [This approach uses the Triple Impact Fisheries Evaluation Framework to harness untapped financing and increasing profitability in small scale fishing enterprises to improve livelihoods and ecosystem health; creating a positive feedback loop for people, planet and profit.] (/what-we-do/services/triple-impact-improvement/)